ApryseSDK/webviewer-react-toolkit/README.md

 To create a set of highly customizable components that take WebViewer documents (and other objects), and wrap them in specific functionality.

-One example might be a `<Thumbnail />` component, which takes a WebViewer document as a prop and displays a thumbnail.

-## Possible components

-- `<Thumbnail />`
-- `<FileOrganizer />`

-## Tech stack

-- Typescript
-- React

-## Tech requirements

-- Components interact nicely with each other when required.
-- Components are strongly typed
-- IE11 and all major browser support
-- Use modern tech (React hooks, etc)

-## Considerations

-- Different versions of WebViewer may have different APIs.
-We need to be able to account for these differences.
-- UX > UI.
-The focus of this library should be functionality, not UI.
-Leave UI to the people using the components.